git-pull/tao-of-tmux/manuscript/09-status-bar.md

 ![](images/09-status-bar/overview.png)

-The `status-left` and `status-right` option can be configured to accept many variables.
+The `status-left` and `status-right` option can be configured with  variables.

 It's [configurable](#config) through the `.tmux.conf` file and modifiable live through using `$ tmux set-option`.